iamarjun/HackerNews/README.md

 ## Built With

-* [Volley](https://developer.android.com/training/volley/index.html) - An HTTP library designed and developed by Google that makes networking for Android apps easier and most importantly, faster.
 * [Mockito](http://site.mockito.org/) - The unit testing framework used.
 * [News Icon](https://materialdesignicons.com/) - News icon used.
 * [NewsAPI](https://newsapi.org/) - API used to fetch Hacker News headlines.